 In many women, this imbalance causes severe symptoms similar to those associated with using the device.
 In some women, Mirena crash symptoms appear recurrently before each period, lasting for months.
 Some other women suffer for an extended time, both physically and emotionally, at any time, day or night.
 One sufferer described her feelings as being “smothered with severe despair” at night.

 Mirena crash symptoms include:

-- Runaway emotions such as anxiety, sadness, anger, and depression.
+- Intense emotional responses, such as emotions such as anxiety, sadness, anger, and depression.
 Severe cases have produced suicidal thoughts.

 - Frequent mood swings can strain relationships and affect work performance

 - Physical symptoms such as muscle fatigue, cough, sore throat, and even fever are often misdiagnosed